The back cover of Dr. Brenda Hunter’s book The Power of Mother Love casts a vision for moms:

 “Mother love shapes cultures and individuals.
 While most mothers know that their love and emotional availability are vital to their children’s well-being, many of us do not understand the profound and long-lasting impact we have in developing our young children’s brains, teaching them first lessons of love, shaping their consciences … At a time when society urges women to seek their worth and personal fulfillment in things that take them away from their families and intimate bonds, Hunter invites women to come home — to their children, their best selves, their hearts.”

 A child should never feel as if they need to earn a mother’s love.
 This will leave a void in their heart all of their life.
-A mother’s love needs to be given unconditionally to establish trust and a firm foundation of emotional intimacy in a child’s life.
-If love is withheld, a child will look for it in a million other ways, sometimes throughout their lifetime unless they come to some sort of peace with their past.
+A mom’s love must be given unconditionally to establish trust and a firm foundation of emotional intimacy in a child’s life.
+If love is withheld, a child will look for it in a million other ways.
+Sometimes they will search throughout their lifetime unless they come to some sort of peace with their past.
 The emotional foundation we give our children at home is foundational to their life.
-We cannot underestimate the value of home and the power of mother love.
+We cannot underestimate the value of the home and the power of a mother’s love.

 The profession of motherhood is all about influence.
 You and I have an incredible opportunity to influence the next generation by what we do as a mother every day.
 This is why intentionality is so important during the years that we raise our family.
 Be intentional about:

 Intentionality increases influence, and influence is something God asks us to be intentional about.
 We cannot underestimate the power of a mother’s love, the value of home, and the significance of our intentional presence there.